nolcut/FaaSr-Docs/docs/tutorial.md

 ### Step 1: Import and edit tutorial.json in the Web UI

-- Browse to the [FaaSr Workflow Builder Web UI]
+- Open the [FaaSr Workflow Builder Web UI] in a separate browser window/tab
 - Click on Upload (top left)
 - To import the tutorial file from GitHub, enter in text box: `https://github.com/FaaSr/FaaSr-Functions/blob/main/tutorial/tutorial.json`
 - Click on _Import from GitHub URL_